helenclx/leilukin-site/src/slashes/navbarlinks/now.md

 I am attending a Malaysian campus of the [42 computer science school](https://www.42network.org/).
 I have registered, passed their online game test and am currently in their 26-daybootcamp known as the Piscine beginning on 7 April 2025.

-You can read more about it on my plans for attending 42 in the blog post, ["Attending 42 the Computer Science School"](/blog/posts/2025-01-19-attending-42-school).
+You can read more about my life at 42 the computer science school in my blog posts under the ["42 the school"](/categories/42-the-school/) category.

 ## Switching to Vim and Neovim from Visual Studio Code as My Main Code Editor